Treat GA early

 *Analysis of EMR database in the United Kingdom, including 1901 patients with bilateral GA (GA in both eyes).
 1.6 years represents the median (0.7-2.7 years).

-Analysis of 2062 patients with GA.
+Analysis of 2006 patients with bilateral GA.

-INDICATION AND IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION AND USE

-Do NOT receive IZERVAY if you:
+Do NOT receive IZERVAY® if you:

 • Have an infection in or around your eye